rngtang/Telephone-Assistant/README.md

 ## Getting Started

-Before starting, it is really important to mention that this project **will not work** if you don't have an Azure Language services and OpenAI API key in your OS.
+Before starting, it is really important to mention that this project requires the use of Azure Language Services and OpenAI key in your OS in order to work.
+If you don't have one, then this project **will not work**.

 ### Activate the Virtual Environment